 Not to be confused with each other Dominica is known as the nature island, and its jungle, waterfalls and abundance of nature make this a perfect sustainable tourist destination.
 There is so much to see here from underwater pinnacles to rare parrots and there is even a boiling lake to explore.

-The Dominican Republic is more known for its five star all-inclusive resorts along miles of coastline but there are also monasteries, cobbled streets and mangrove lagoons to be found.
+The Dominican Republic is more known for its five-star all-inclusive resorts along miles of coastline but there are also monasteries, cobbled streets and mangrove lagoons to be found.

-Sharing the same island as the Dominican Republic is Haiti, a rich culture destination with history, castles, and voodoo traditions.
+Sharing the same island as the Dominican Republic is Haiti, a rich cultural destination with history, castles, and voodoo traditions.
 Haiti is as authentic as you can get in the Caribbean with a love for art and music which shines through.

 Then to the Lesser Antilles where you’ll find European islands within the Caribbean Sea.
-There are no shortage of French islands from Martinique with historical sites and the most active volcano in the Caribbean to Guadeloupe, made up of two islands of rainforests and waterfalls to explore.
+There is no shortage of French islands from Martinique with historical sites and the most active volcano in the Caribbean to Guadeloupe, made up of two islands of rainforests and waterfalls to explore.

 There there is St. Martin, the half French and half Dutch island (called St. Maarten).
 This island is so well developed that there are more duty-free shops than beaches as well as numerous casinos to pass away your time.
 It is also popular with sporty travellers and has plenty of action to keep you entertained.

 There is plenty to do on Aruba, another Dutch island and one of the ABC islands off the coast of Venezuela.
 Visit St. Eustatius for its rich past and slave history or one of the Caribbean’s best-kept secrets, Curacao with top diving and snorkelling.